Configuring User Accounts and RBAC

 User Roles

 User roles contain rules that define the operations allowed for the user who is assigned the role.
 Each user role can contain multiple rules, and each user can have multiple roles.
-For example, if role1 allows access only to configuration operations, and role2 allows access only to debug operations, then users who belong to both role1 and role2 can access configuration and debug operations.
+For example, if role1 allows access only to configuration operations, and role2 allows access only to debug operations, then a user who belongs to both role1 and role2 can access both configuration and debug operations.
 You can also limit access to specific virtual routing and forwarding instances (VRFs), VLANs, and interfaces.

-The Cisco NX-OS software provides the following user roles:
+The Cisco NX-OS software provides these user roles:

 • network-admin—Complete read-and-write access to the entire Cisco NX-OS device